delphidabbler/codesnip/RepoStructure.md

 Source Code Repo Structure
 ==========================

-These notes apply to the _parsnip_ branch of the CodeSnip SVN repo and explain the design of the directory structure.
+These notes apply to the _pagoda_ branch of the CodeSnip SVN repo and explain the design of the directory structure.

-**At present the _parsnip_ repo is quite messy - that's because I'm slowly changing it over to a new structure, and for reasons of not wanting to clobber the merging of changes from the repo _trunk_, I can't do it all in one go.**
+> **At present the _pagoda_ repo is quite messy - that's because I'm slowly changing it over to a new structure, and for reasons of not wanting to clobber the merging of changes from the repo _trunk_, I can't do it all in one go.**

 This document presents the new structure I'm aiming at, lists the original structure, still used in _trunk_, and shows both how I'm proposing to change over without breaking too much at once and how far I've got (see: _Process for Converting to New Directory Structure_ below).

 The new structure should be in place in the _parsnip_ branch by before the end of the early development of CodeSnip 5.

 New Directory Structure
 -----------------------